Djambi-class corvette: Rifled gun 16 cm No. 3

-Initially HNLMS Djambi, lead ship of the class and Zoutman, had only 4 RML 16cm No.3 and 12 smooth bore 30-pounders.
-Later each of the Djambi's was armed with 8 rifled muzzle loaders of 16 cm caliber and 8 smooth-bore muzzle loaders of 16 cm caliber.
-Still later, Leeuwarden and Curaçao had lost their old smooth-bore 30-pounders, and each had 16 rifled 16 cm guns.
+Initially HNLMS Djambi, lead ship of the class and Zoutman, had only 4 RML 16cm No.3 and 12 smoothbore 30-pounders.
+Later each of the Djambi's was armed with 8 rifled muzzleloaders of 16 cm caliber and 8 smoothbore muzzleloaders of 16 cm caliber.
+Still later, Leeuwarden and Curaçao had lost their old smoothbore 30-pounders, and each had 16 rifled 16 cm guns.
 Probably from the by then retired Zoutman and Willem.